Aymzzz/Tweet-Sentiment-Analysis-and-Recommendation-System/README.md

 9. You can continue to try different recommendations by following the prompts.

 Note: Make sure the Neo4j database is running and has the necessary data inserted before running the recommendation system.

-## Additional Notes

-- You can modify the `config.py` file to change the Kafka and Neo4j configuration parameters if needed.

-- The `data` directory contains sample tweet data in CSV format that can be used to populate the Neo4j database.
-You can modify this data or provide your own data in the same format.

-- The `models` directory contains the pre-trained sentiment analysis model used by TextBlob.
-You can replace this model file with your own if desired.

-- The recommendation system uses collaborative filtering and content-based recommendation techniques as examples.
-You can modify and extend these techniques or implement other recommendation algorithms as per your requirements.

-- The system is provided as a starting point and may require further customization and optimization depending on your specific use case.

-- This system is a simplified demonstration and may not include all the features and considerations required for a production-level application.
-Please use it as a reference and adapt it to meet your specific needs.

 ## How to run flask
 * virtualenv env